-- (d) Nonappearance of a summoned party after adequate notice shall be construed as a waiver of the right to a hearing before the stewards.
-The stewards may suspend the license of a person who fails to appear at a disciplinary hearing after written notice of the hearing has been sent, in compliance with this subsection. - (5) Continuances. - (a) Upon receipt of a notice, a person may request a continuance of the hearing. - (b) The stewards may grant a continuance of any hearing for good cause shown. - (c) The stewards may at any time order a continuance on their own motion. - (6) Evidence. - (a) Each witness at a disciplinary hearing conducted by the stewards must be sworn by the presiding steward.
+(d) Nonappearance of a summoned party after adequate notice shall be construed as a waiver of the right to a hearing before the stewards.
+The stewards may suspend the license of a person who fails to appear at a disciplinary hearing after written notice of the hearing has been sent, in compliance with this subsection.
+(5)

+Continuances.

+Upon receipt of a notice, a person may request a continuance of the hearing. (a)

+The stewards may grant a continuance of any hearing for good cause shown. (b)

+The stewards may at any time order a continuance on their own motion. (c)

+Evidence.
+(6)

+Each witness at a disciplinary hearing conducted by the stewards must be sworn (a) by the presiding steward.